Why Strong Customer Authentication (SCA) is An Essential Aspect of Fraud Prevention

 It can also help you determine the risk of a particular payment.
 In practice, you can streamline low-risk transactions and prevent any interruptions in the payment process.

 From here, you can take advantage of increased security without impacting your bottom line.

 Otherwise, you won’t be as protected as you should against fraud attacks.
 This could easily result in damage to your business's reputation and heightened expenses related to chargeback fraud.

 Strong customer authentication will help ensure that you're able to stop fraudsters before they can inflict serious damage on your business.
-If you're interested in learning more about how Vesta can help improve your fraud prevention program, request a demo of our platform today.
+If you're interested in learning more about how Vesta's advanced patented machine learning platform can help improve your fraud prevention program and help with compliance with SCA and PSD2 directive request a demo of our platform today.